walkerviz/Intrusion-Detection-System-Using-Camera/README.md

 * Messages are sent and received using a WebSockets connection established between the ESP32 and the server.

 ## Contributing
 This project is open to contributions.
-If you'd like to improve the code, add new features, or fix bugs, please feel free to submit a pull request.
+If you'd like to improve the code, add new features or fix bugs, please feel free to submit a pull request.